Handling global failure in CI

 global_failure_on_missing_reports = true

-This will ensure that, when no results files have been generated, Hiptest will be notified that there was a global failure and the tests will all be marked as fail.
+This will ensure that, when no results file have been generated, Hiptest will be notified that there were a global failure and the tests will all be marked as failed.

 Note that you should only add the line once the full process has been shown as reliable (so once you have a few successful builds that pushed results back to Hiptest).

 If you want to push results for tests that were not written in Hiptest, you can use another cUrl command to notify a global failure of the build.